deanputney/git-wt/README.md

     └── README.md
 ```

-With the standard clone the repository code files leave no clear space for your worktrees to go.
-It also implies getting to work straight away in there, in a way that's not easy to clean up.

 The `git wt clone` approach puts all work inside a worktree, even `main`.

-It's clear where new worktrees should be created.
-In progress work is always contained.
+* It's clear where new worktrees should be created.
+* In progress work is always contained.
+* There are no conflicts with other repositories.

+The `git` command will continue to behave as normal in each worktree.
+Simply create a new worktree from the repo root with `git wt add`.

 ## Aliases